jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 ### AMD AMF

+**Full OpenCL based hardware filtering in AMF is supported on Windows 10 or newer since Jellyfin 10.8 release.**

-AMF is now available on Windows and Linux, but since AMD has not implemented the HW decoder and scaler in ffmpeg, the decoding speed may not be as expected.
+AMF is available on Windows and Linux.

+However AMD has not implemented the Vulkan based HW decoder and scaler in ffmpeg, the decoding speed may not be as expected on Linux.
 The closed source driver `amdgpu-pro` is required when using AMF on Linux.

 > [!NOTE]
 > Most Zen CPUs do not come with integrated graphics.
 You will need a dedicated GPU (dGPU) or a Zen CPU with integrated graphics for hardware acceleration.
 If your Zen CPU is suffixed with a "G" or "GE" in model name, you have integrated graphics.